Join The Military At 25: Is It Too Old For Men?

 Most of the time, yes.
 You will not be allowed to join if you are HIV positive or have untreated syphilis and gonorrhea (you must bring a doctor’s note with these conditions).
 That being said, many applicants for military service do in fact carry STDs like chlamydia.

-You’re more likely to get an STD from someone outside of the armed forces than within it.
-The best way to protect yourself is by practising safe sex and getting tested regularly.
+You’re more likely to get an STD from someone outside of the armed forces than from within it.
+The best way to protect yourself is by practicing safe sex and getting tested regularly.
 If you test negative at your yearly physical exam, there should be no problem joining up!

 Can I Join The Navy With A Felony?